micmejia/bible-dump/AMPC/Luke/Luke 18.md

 And Jesus said to him, Receive your sight!
-Your faith ([^u]your trust and confidence that spring from your faith in God) has healed you.
+Your faith (your trust and confidence that spring from your faith in God) has healed you.